 2. Traveling Light: The Dell XPS 13

-If a lighter carry on bag is a priority, The Dell XPS 13 is a terrific option for business travelers who do not want to compromise on computing power.
+If a lighter carry on bag is a priority, The Dell XPS 13 is a terrific option for business travelers.
+While it’s light, you still don’t have to compromise on computing power.
 This ultrabook weighs less than three pounds, but still features a surprisingly large 13-inch display in its tiny frame.

 With an Intel Core i7 Skylake processor and a fast PCIe solid-state drive (SSD), its processing speed and power are on par with much larger (and heavier) laptops.
 The XPS 13 also has a wide variety of ports on its tiny frame, although you’ll need an adapter to plug it into an external monitor.
 This laptop also offer a surprisingly long 12 hours of battery life as well, making it a great companion for long trips on the road.